Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Why Does Behavior Chain Analysis Matter for Emotional Regulation?

 There is a trigger.
 You make sense of it based on your prior experiences.
 Emotions increase.
 Your body responds.
-It leads to behaviour.
+It leads to behavior.
 Repercussions strengthen the loop.

-Compulsive and impulsive behaviours feel sudden and uncontrollable.
-Still, behaviour chain analysis shows that they are usually the final link in a sequence of triggers, interpretations, and emotional surges that build quietly beneath awareness before the action occurs.
+Compulsive and impulsive behaviors feel sudden and uncontrollable.
+Still, behavior chain analysis shows that they are usually the final link in a sequence of triggers, interpretations, and emotional surges that build quietly beneath awareness before the action occurs.

 Is the Problem Really the Behavior, or Something Deeper?

-It’s a common misconception that the behaviour is the issue.
+It’s a common misconception that the behavior is the issue.
 You believe that shutdown, emotional eating, avoidance, or anger are the problems.
-However, behaviour tends to result from earlier actions.
+However, behavior tends to result from earlier actions.

 Consider being corrected in public, for instance.
 The correction is the trigger.
 One possible interpretation is “I look stupid.”
 Shame is the emotion.
 The body becomes tense.
 You either secretly retreat or start a defensive approach.
 Later on, you experience guilt.

-It was not an impromptu behaviour.
+It was not an impromptu behavior.
 But interpretation gave rise to it.

 Research on cognitive distortions shows2 that how we interpret events strongly influences the intensity of our emotions.
 When interpretations go unexamined, emotional reactions feel justified and automatic.